JNRowe/bleeter/README.rst

 find it useful.

 All it does is fetch your friends timeline and display notification popups for new tweets.
-If your system's notification daemon supports adding actions to the popups then you'll be able to make a number of choices by clicking the buttons on the popup.
+If your system's notification daemon supports adding actions [#]_ to the popups then you'll be able to make a number of choices by clicking the buttons on the popup.

+.. [#] Most common notification daemons support actions, including
+       xfce4-notifyd_ and Galago's notification-daemon_.

 Requirements
 ------------